Uberspace/manual/source/basics-home.rst

 ~/html
 ------

 ``html`` is a symbolic link to your :doc:`documentroot <web-documentroot>`.
-Anything in there isaccessible to the web server, and thus to the public.
+Anything in there is accessible to the web server, and thus to the public.

 ~/logs
 ------